dilbot-cot/T2A2/README.md

 - Director: Similar to the Actor model but for directors.
 - Review: Contains user reviews and ratings for movies and TV shows.
 - Many-to-many relationships are managed through join tables, allowing for more complex queries and reports.
+### Model logic
+All input sanitisation is done in the routes instead of through the models.
+I decided on this appraoch to:
+1. Separate the responsibilities, the model is in charge of ensuring the table has the correct fields, but the route has the responsibility of taking user data.
+The excpetions to these are where the model requires an input (nullable=False), or a default vaule is required(default=False).
+2. Sterilising data at input means if client decisions on validation change in the future there's no issue on potential corruption or errors, as the exisiting data meets the model requirements.
+3. Custom logic, allowing the use of regex patterns for user login details.
+4. Consistency and DRY: If multiple models use the same requirements, a new function can be developed accross multiple sections.

+You can see this in practice in this code for the user email and password validation.

+Additionally dates have been requested as strings to allow for the more human 'd/M/yyyy' format over the logical 'yyyy/M/d' this can then be converted to a date, and in the event the date does not match a meaningfull display can be output.

+Use of a separate join table to accomidate the many-to-many relationships allows for easy expansion in the event more models were requested in the future (EG. Writers)

 ## Database relations to be implemented
 - Actor table: actors_id = Primary Key